While there are many valid reasons to sell stocks, a new high in the S&P 500 isn't one of them. USA Today reports.

-The number of Americans filing new unemployment benefits fell more than expected, as Q4 productivity rising and the trade gap widening.
+The number of Americans filing new claims for unemployment benefits dipped more than expected last week.

 We know the steps to take to improve our finances, yet we are a nation that remains financially unprepared and illiterate.

 Moves by central banks around the world have put a floor on stocks, the BlackRock boss said, advising investors to stick with equities.

 Jim Cramer has noticed that skepticism has cost pros more than a few dollars.